 The Act authorizing the establishment of the Connecting Minority Communities Pilot Program does not contain a statutory cost sharing or matching funds requirement.
 Accordingly, NTIA will not require an eligible recipient applying for a grant under the Connecting Minority Communities Pilot Program to provide a binding cost share match and NTIA will not give favorable consideration to applications proposing voluntary cost share.
 However, applicants may propose to contribute a voluntary committed non-federal cost share amount and, if they do propose such non-federal cost share, must document their capacity to provide such matching funds in their applications.
 Matching funds may be in the form of either cash or in-kind contributions consistent with the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 C.F.R.
-Part 200.38 Non-federal cost share cost share in 2 C.F.R. § 200.1) and will be treated as voluntary committed cost sharing (as defined in 2 C.F.R. § 200.1) and will be a binding commitment under the award.
+Part 200.
+Non-federal cost share committed to an award by an eligible recipient will be treated as voluntary committed cost sharing (as defined in 2 C.F.R. § 200.1) and will be a binding commitment under the award.
 The failure of an eligible recipient to meet its voluntary committed cost share may result in a proportional decrease in federal grant funds.